iftekkhar/iftekkhar/README.md

 ### Hi there, I'm Iftekhar Anam - [website] 👋

-## I'm a Engineer, Developer, Designer, and Dreamer!!
+## I'm an Engineer, Developer, Designer, and Dreamer!!

 - 🔭 I’m currently working with React & Node
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I am a Mechanical Engineer who built Race Cars & got awards from NASA.
 But Who Cares, Im Married to Programming.

 ### Connect with me: